Football in Sint Maarten

 The sport of association football in the territory of Sint Maarten is run by the Sint Maarten Soccer Association.
-The association administers the men's national football team, the women's national football team, and various national leagues, predominantly the Sint Maarten Senior League.
+The association administers the men's national football team, the women's national football team, and various national leagues, predominantly the Sint Maarten Senior League and SXM Elite Championship.

 League history

 It is not clear when football first came to the island, though there is evidence of a club called Blitz playing Bonaire's Flamingo on 10 June 1956.
 By the time the association formed, in 1985, a league had been active for some years, though it is not clear when this was first formally organised (claimed as 1975/79).
 The league would continue, though little evidence remains, with 2002 bringing associate membership of CONCACAF.

 From here the island would receive some support from the KNVB and the construction of a Cruyff Court for small scale football, but organised football would fall apart, with the KNVB losing contact in 2008 and league football ceasing by 2011.
 The current president of the FA, Johnny Singh, describes football at the time as a "mess."
 2010 saw a visit from FIFA's Working Group on Small Nations but nothing came of it and the sport largely died out.
-Strangly, 2013, despite there not being any organised football on the island, would bring full membership of CONCACAF though two further years would pass before the return of the league, which would continue to this day.
+Strangely, 2013, despite there not being any organised football on the island, would bring full membership of CONCACAF though two further years would pass before the return of the league, which would continue to this day.

 A women's league has been formally considered but is yet to start as of 2022.
 However, despite the lack of a league structure, a women's side of Sint Maarten club Oualichi have competed twice in the 2015 and 2017 Dutch Caribbean Women's Soccer Cup.
 They lost all 6 matches, against other women's clubs from the Dutch Caribbean and the Bonaire women's national team.
 Support has been provided by the KNVB on this front, though it isn't clear what this support is.